CodeoNordic/just-another-calendar/documentation/_filter.md

 Each value in the `_filter` object will be compared with each event, and has support for [lodash.get](https://lodash.com/docs/4.17.15#get) syntax.
-In practice, this means that if and entire event is passed as a `_filter`, it will work, but only that specific event will satisfy the criteria, granted that its `id` is 100% unique.
+In practice, this means that if an entire event is passed as a `_filter`, it will work, but only that specific event will satisfy the criteria, granted that its `id` is 100% unique.